kelvinwong-ca/django-likert-field/README.rst

 .. warning::

-   By default, users are not required to provide responses so the field parameter 'blank' is True.
-If you want to make a required field, set 'blank' to False in your field definition.
+   By default, users are not required to provide item responses so the field parameter 'blank' is True.
+If you want to make your item a required field, set 'blank' to False in your field definition.